 Martinique is a rugged, mountainous island in the Caribbean Sea.
 The old name of the island is Madinina, which in the language of its natives means the ‘Island of Flowers’.
-In 16th century the Spaniards showed no true interest for the small island, but later Martinique became well-known and popular travel destination.
+In the 16th century the Spaniards showed no true interest for the small island, but later Martinique became well-known and popular travel destination.

 Few facts about Martinique